pykello/virtqio/content/en/notes/uiuc-cs450/lec04.md

 $$
 \dfrac{\lVert \delta x \rVert}{\lVert x \rVert} \le \kappa(A) \dfrac{\lVert \delta A \rVert}{\lVert A \rVert}
 $$

+#### Geometric Interpretation

+A geometric interpretation of these sensitivity results in 2D is that if the lines defined by two equations are close to parallel, then their intersection is not sharply defined.
+On the other hand, if the lines are nearly perpendicular, then the intersection is sharply defined.

 #### Solving Basic Linear Systems